Cathcart Cemetery

 It is divided into two sections, the older section and the newer Linn extension, divided by Netherlee Road.
-There are war graves in both sections; a total of 238 Commonwealth service personnel of both World Wars are buried here.
+There are war graves in both sections; a total of 247 Commonwealth service personnel of both World Wars are buried here.
 There is also a Jewish section.

 The cemetery contains the William and Mary Hood mausoleum, which is based upon the Philae Temple of Hathor.
 The cemetery gatehouse had been derelict for ten years until it was restored as a family home, winning a Glasgow Institute of Architects Design Award in 2011.

+The cemetery (excluding some modern additions and alterations) was designated a Category C listed building by Historic Environment Scotland in January 2026.